ghabs/experiment-fda-essay/_notes/sabotaging the rollout.md

 **Johnson and Johnson**

 And there were existing vaccines that were effective with a single dose; for instance, the third approved vaccine, Johnson & Johnson, only required a single shot, and it used a more traditional method of vaccination.
-The Moderna and Pfizer options were using the novel, mRNA (tk) approach - up until March 2021 if you felt concerned about the new vaccination technique you could go with the one that J&J employed.
+The Moderna and Pfizer options were using the novel, mRNA approach - up until March 2021 if you felt concerned about the new vaccination technique you could go with the one that J&J employed.

 However, I said up until March 2021, because at that point the FDA decided to be ‘extra cautious’ and destroy the reputation of the J&J vaccine.